Skip to content

 Climb Gradient Requirements

-Climb Gradient Requirements apply to all Procedural SIDs.
+Climb gradient requirements apply to all Procedural SIDs.
 It is the pilot's responsibility to advise if they are unable to meet these requirements.
-Pilots that advise this can be assigned a RADAR SID instead.
+Pilots that advise this shall be assigned the RADAR SID instead, regardless of aircraft type.

 ATIS